Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Scalable and Fast Readout for QEC

 As neutral atom systems scale to thousands of qubits, readout fidelity must remain robust across increasingly large arrays.
 A major challenge is that many denoising and classification approaches are tailored to fixed input dimensions, making them impractical for scaling without retraining or re-engineering.
 This creates concerns about computational load and consistency of performance at scale.

 Our approach overcomes this by employing a fully convolutional denoising network, which naturally accepts images of arbitrary size.
 Convolutional filters operate locally and reuse the same learned kernels across space, allowing the model to generalize seamlessly from small calibration arrays to much larger lattices without modifying architecture or parameters.
-To evaluate scalability, we test GANDALF on synthetically generated large atom array images.
-We generate these by stitching single-atom images.
+To evaluate scalability, we test GANDALF on synthetically generated large atom arrays by stitching single-atom images.

-Table~\ref{tab:denoising_scaling} reports PSNR, SSIM, and mean L1 loss for denoising as atom arrays scale from $4 \times 4$ to $64 \times 64$.
+Table~\ref{tab:denoising_scaling} reports Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), and mean L1 loss for denoising as atom arrays scale from $4 \times 4$ to $64 \times 64$.
 The results show only slight degradation with increasing grid size, i.e, PSNR drops by less than 0.5dB, SSIM decreases by 0.02, and mean L1 loss remains nearly unchanged.
-With fixed Model complexity, the computational cost of \ours grows marginally with image size, keeping per-site inference time nearly constant.
+With fixed model complexity, the computational cost of \ours grows marginally with image size, keeping per-site inference time nearly constant.

 Figure~\ref{fig:scaling_denoising} shows the denoiser trained on $3\times3$ arrays generalizes to larger arrays upto $16\times 16$, while preserving bright–dark separation and site contrast.
 This demonstrates \ours trained on small arrays can transfer directly to large-scale neutral atom processors with thousands of atoms.